Tembrel/expressions/README.md

     It's much simpler to take advantage of Java's string interning.

 - Equality of expressions is defined as structural identity rather than equivalence.
-Shouldn't you provide an equivalence test:
+Shouldn't you provide an equivalence test?

   - That's an excellent exercise for the reader!
 You could do it through structural analysis, but it might be more fun to cheat and see if